johnnyataisg/challenge-ecommerce-checkout/README.md

 This only needs to happen once.
 Run `npm run dev` to start the app.
 Each time you boot the app with this command, a script will be run to reset the local database with product data.
 This is to save you time so you don't need to add product listings yourself.

 Your task is to help us complete this ecommerce app by writing code for core logic, APIs, and React components.
-A lot of UI code (CSS, reusable components) has been done for you so that you can focus on the important stuff.
-Static assets such as images, and database infra is already there, so be careful not to touch it.
+Your UI does not have to look exactly like the examples.
+Functionality is more important, but try not to make it ugly either.
 Try your best to write clean and readable code and adhere to best practices.
 Good luck!

 ## Requirements
 ### 1. Display products in home page